mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ### _Contributions_

 - Provides credit to those individuals who significantly contributed to the writing of the case study
-- Includes the original creator an any reviewer
+- Includes the original creator and any reviewer

 > Example:
 >